negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 .. code:: python

-    vi.draw_graph(outputs.values(), draw_module_hyperparameter_info=False)
+    vi.draw_graph(
+        outputs.values(),
+        draw_module_hyperparameter_info=False,
+        graph_name='graph0_last')

 We see that the edges between hyperapameters and modules have been labeled with the values that have been chosen for the hyperparameters.
-The search process iterates over the hyperparameter that have not been assigned a value yet and picks a value at random among the possible values that can be assigned to that hyperparameter.
+The search process iterates over the hyperparameters that have not been assigned a value yet and, for each hyperparameter, picks a value at random among the possible values that can be assigned to that hyperparameter.
 The graph transitions with each assignment.
 We have a function that allows us to visualize these graph transitions as a